 Enjoying a View

 If you have a beautiful view over a lake, mountain range, or some other landscape, an infinity edge is pretty much a non-negotiable.
 If your pool builder designs it effectively, they should put a ledge near the infinity wall where you can sit and take in the view.

 Whether it’s flowing into a lower pool or another area of your pool, the moving water helps keep your pool well-circulated.
 The additional water flow helps ensure chemicals are being evenly distributed throughout the pool and introduces more oxygen to the water, which helps cool it down.

 The only big watch out with water walls is the additional cost.
 If the water wall leads into a lower pool that you’re also adding to your design, it could add upwards of $10,000 to your total project cost.
 However, if you don’t add too much square footage to the total project, it shouldn’t be too expensive to add.

 Types of Swimming Pool Water Walls

-There are really only two types of water walls – one that leads into a lower pool and one that has a double edge for collecting overflowing water.
+There are only two types of water walls – one that leads into a lower pool and one with a double edge for collecting overflowing water.

-The double edge is popular for larger pools that have depth limitations (see the booking.com example below).
+The double edge is popular for larger pools with depth limitations (see the booking.com example below).
 The water simply needs a place to drain and filter back into the main system, so the space between the infinity wall and the outer edge serves that purpose.

 Ready to get into some design ideas?
 Let’s do it.
 If you’re itching for more inspiration, be sure to read my pool design guide as well.